FrontJunkMonkey/Core-V4/README.md

 ## Contributing

-As this project is in its early stages, we greatly appreciate any contributions or feedback.
+As this project is in its early stages, I would greatly appreciate any contributions or feedback.
 If you have ideas on how to improve the framework or want to contribute code, please feel free to open an issue or submit a pull request.

 ## License